For more information on things to do, please visit www.tourismregina.com

 1880 Saskatchewan Dr, Regina, SK S4P 0B2

-Have some fun at Casino Regina Casino Regina is the prairies’ number one entertainment destination.
+Casino Regina is the prairies’ number one entertainment destination.
 The casino itself was once Regina’s Union Train Station—an important stop for travellers, settlers and goods making their way cross-country.
 Now, it’s all aboard for fun with your favourite games, dining, and live performances at our Vegas-style Show Lounge.
 Come on in… we’re Always Entertaining!
-Open 7 days a week, 9am–4am
+Open 7 days a week, 9am–4am.

 Regina Floral Conservatory